zamanianlab/ZamanianLabDocs/docs/labmanual.md

 - For work with human cell lines and potentially infectious materials
     - "Biosafety 102: Bloodborne Pathogens for Laboratory and Research" ([EHS](<https://ehs.wisc.edu/biosafety-training/>))

+- BSL-2 work

     *E-mail both the Bartholomay and Zamanian lab* list-servs (bartlab at lists.wisc.edu and zamanianlab at lists.wisc.edu) in advance of BSL2 work in the insectary space.
 Put up BSL-2 signs on doors and include location, time, and reminder for PPE.

     Example e-mail: *"I will be performing bulk parasite extractions from infected LVP mosquitoes TOMORROW (27/11/18).
 I will be performing the extractions in the screened-in work space inside the insectary (room 322).
 The parasites I will be extracting are Brugia pahangi L3s, and are classified as a BSL-2 organism.
 I will be working from 9:30AM - 12:30 PM, and will have signs posted on the outside of the screened-in area.
 If you need to enter this area during this time, please mind the PPE requirements specified on the posted BSL-2 signs.
 If this is a conflict/problem for anybody, please contact me as soon as possible.
 Thank you."*

-## XI.
+## XII.
 Lab Onboarding Checklist

 1. Room key and building card access form
 2. Office space, bench, and pipette assignment